AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/managing-proofs-within-workfront/access-wf-proof-in-workfront.md

   You contact Workfront Customer Support and request this access for&nbsp;all proofing users in your system, regardless of what permissions they have.

-  For more information, see [Enable all proofing users to access Workfront Proof within Workfront](#enabling-all-proofing-users-to-access-proofhq)&nbsp;in this article.
+  For more information, see [Enable all proofing users to access Workfront Proof within Workfront](#enable-all-proofing-users-to-access-workfront-proof-within-workfront)&nbsp;in this article.

 If you cannot access Workfront Proof&nbsp;as discussed in this section, contact your Workfront administrator.

-## Access Workfront Proof&nbsp;from Workfront
+## Access Workfront Proof&nbsp;from Workfront {#access-workfront-proof-from-workfront}

 By default, only users with administrative rights within Workfront can access Workfront Proof as described in this section.&nbsp;